14 Unusual Things to Do in Hamburg—Perfect for First-Time Visitors

 You’ll see lots of naked people at Miniatur Wunderland

 Just be expecting TMI around every (tiny) corner.
-Your eyes will start hurting from staring at million things that you can notice.
+Your eyes will start hurting from staring at a million things that you can notice.

-Ok, I think you get the picture.
-On the practical side of things, make sure to buy your tickets in advance.
+Pro tip: Make sure to buy your tickets in advance.
 We didn’t and had to wait until the next day to get in.
 They limit the number of people that go in on any particular day, but you’ll still feel like there’s a million people inside at once.
 Get ready to be in everybody’s personal bubbles.

 Looks like a drone view, doesn't it?